 Balcony Collapse Lawyer

 After a serious injury in a balcony collapse, don’t wait to look for an experienced legal professional.
-Instead, call me, Ed Smith, for help.
-I have the experience you need to help ensure you are able to recover the compensation you deserve.Balcony & Porch Collapse Injuries Are More Common Than You May Think
+Instead, call me Ed Smith for help.
+I have the experience you need to help ensure you can recover the compensation you deserve.Balcony & Porch Collapse Injuries are Common

-A five-year study using the reported numbers to the Consumer Product Safety Commission concerning deck collapse incidents in the United States revealed that there were 224,740 injuries related to a defective or neglected deck or porch.
+A five-year study using the reported numbers to the Consumer Product Safety Commission concerning deck collapse incidents in the United States revealed 224,740 injuries related to a defective or neglected deck or porch.
 Over 30,000 of those injuries resulted from structural failure or collapse.
-As you can see, deck collapses occur more frequently that you may think and when they do, the consequences can be quite serious, even deadly.
+As you can see, deck collapses occur more frequently than you may think, and when they do, the consequences can be quite serious, even deadly.